Logbooks of the US Navy at the National Archives

 - Some logs of vessels include both the Rough and Smooth logs.

 - Other logs from 1776-1922 may be also found in our holdings of the Office of Naval Records and Library (Record Group 45)

 - See the list of logbooks by vessel name, or a chronological list by date of first log entry

 Also found in our holdings of Navy Logbooks are some logs of US Revenue Cutters and US Coast Guard vessels and facilities.
 These military forces periodically came under Navy direction in wartime or by Presidential order, thus wartime logs of Revenue Cutters, Coast Guard vessels, lighthouses, and other units may be found with Navy logs.

 Locations of these logbooks are divided by time period.

 - Logbooks documenting the operations of US Navy vessels up to and including 1940

-Inquiries regarding the records at the National Archives building in Washington, DC may be directed to email@example.com, or write to:
+Inquiries regarding the records at the National Archives building in Washington, DC may be directed by email to firstname.lastname@example.org, or by mail to:

 Archives 1 Reference Section

 - Logs of the Military Sea Transportation Service and Military Sealift Command.